![]() |

 • Apr 18: The Frick Environmental Center is celebrating a Decade of Discovery -- ten years since this fantastic facility opened to the public!
 Enjoy animal encounters and other educational activities, music, community, and workshops on myriad fascinating topics.
 11:30 a.m. - 4 p.m. at the FEC (natch).
 More info and registration here.

-• Apr 20: Webinar on Policy, Legal, and Organizing Levers -- part of a monthly series by part of a monthly series by Fair Shake Environmental Legal Services.
-12-1:30 p.m.; more info and registration here
+• Apr 20: Webinar on Policy, Legal, and Organizing Levers -- part of a monthly series by Fair Shake Environmental Legal Services.
+12-1:30 p.m.; more info and registration here.

 • Apr 20: When Air Kills: Pittsburgh's Hidden PM2.5 Toll, another in the Gressroots Resident-Led Town Hall.
-Featuring Dr. Philip Landrigan,directorof the Global Public Health Program and Pollutoon Observatory at the Schiller Institute for Integrated Scienceence and Society at Boston College.
+Featuring Dr. Philip Landrigan,directorof the Global Public Health Program and Pollution Observatory at the Schiller Institute for Integrated Science and Society at Boston College.
 (7 p.m. on Zoom; more info to come).

 • Apr 25: Join the Sierra Club Allegheny Group and the Hazelwood Urban Ag Team for an Earth Day celebration with music, art, and action for the Earth.
-Blair Street Park in Hazelwood; more information to come!
+Live music (on a solar-powered stage!), free workshops, arts & crafts, local food and other vendors.
+Noon to 6 p.m. at Blair Street Park 5133 Blair St. in Hazelwood).
+Parking is limited.
+More information here.

 • Apr 30: Join GASP, the Allegheny Land Trust, and the Friends of Churchill Valley Greenway for an air quality hike, talking about how past land use affected the area, how climate affects seasonal changes, and pollution-sensitive organisms like lichens, amphibians, and plants.
 6-7:30 p.m., $10, registration required here.